yaronwinter/nebius_task/README.md

 # LLM Choice
-I chose to use OpenAI, as I'm most familiar with it for similar task, and it is also known to be rather competative regarding code generation and analysis tasks.
+I chose to use **OpenAI**, as I'm most familiar with it for similar task, and it is also known to be rather competative regarding code generation and analysis tasks.
-The specific model I chose is gpt-4o-mini, which is known to be a good choice, from cost-performance perspective.
+The specific model I chose is *gpt-4o-mini*, which is known to be a good choice, from cost-performance perspective.

 # Handle Repository Content
-First I used the packages *httpx* and urllib
+First I used the packages *httpx* and *urllib* for fetching the repository and extract its main information components.
+Four components were extracted from the reposirory:
+  README     - description file
+  Metadata   - automatically generated details about the repository, beyond its source code Languages  - the software languages used in the repository files      - all the files which can be found in the repository, regardless of their types and roles

+At first I used all these 4 components, and tried them on a few reposiries known to me.
+The results seemd reasonable and adequate, but the number of files may present a problem for larger repositories.
+As extensive research of this subject is, of course, beyond the scope of this task, I decided to try few simple ways for reducing and limiting the amount of information sent to the LLM:
+  (1) Exclude the *files* components, which is by far the *heavier* repo component (2) Define a list of source code extensions (e.g. *.py, *.cc, *.js, etc.), and exclude all files with different extensions (3) Induce a hard limit on the files number (e.g. no more than 500)

+As the first attempt - excluding the *files* component - induced good performance (very similar to the performance with *files*), and due to resources and time constraints I have, I decided to content with this configuration.